ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Waupaca.
+Both houses adjourned until
+the 25th.
+The World’s Population.
+Here are some interesting facts about
+the people who compose the population
+of the world.
+There are 3,064 languages in the
+world, and its inhabitants profess more
+than 1,000 religions.
+The number of men is about equal to
+the number of women.
+The average
 of life is about 33 years.
 One quarter
 die previous to the age of 17.
 To every
 1,000 persons only one reaches 100